 Two parameters are usually used to describe the PCI effect: the Cooling Effect Intensity and the Cooling Effect Distance.
 The Cooling Effect Intensity varies due to the above-mentioned influence of vegetation, park size and management.
 Irrigated parks are usually cooler than those that are not irrigated.
 The relationship with size was found to be curvilinear, whereby the Cooling Effect Intensity increased rapidly from a pocket park to about 10-15 hectare by up to 3°C, after which the park size had only a very small effect.
 Increasing the Cooling Effect Intensity to 4°C would require a park size of 100 hectare.

-Park size was found to have a positive and near linear relationship with the maximum Cooling Effect Distance.
-Although not measured empirically yet, for the size of Bicentennial Park, it is reasonable to expect this distance to be 250-500 meters downwind in summer.
-This will lower ambient air temperatures in adjacent residential and office precincts, which in turn lowers energy requirements for indoor cooling.
+Park size was found to have a positive and near linear relationship with the maximum Cooling Effect Distance, lowering ambient air temperatures in adjacent residential and office precincts, which in turn lowers energy requirements for indoor cooling.

-Bicentennial Park is fully irrigated.
-SIMPaCT uses machine learning to fine-tune the delivery of the irrigation system in a way that leaves all plant types across the park optimally hydrated, especially in summer.
-This supports maximum transpiration rates throughout the day, keeping air and surface temperatures low, generate the largest possible Cooling Effect Intensity and Cooling Effect Distance.
+SIMPaCT used machine learning to finetune the delivery of the irrigation system to optimally hydrate all plant types across the park, especially in summer.
+This supported maximum transpiration rates throughout the day, keeping air and surface temperatures low, generate the largest possible Cooling Effect Intensity and Cooling Effect Distance.

-The pumps deliver recycled water across the diverse landscape of the park.
+The pumps delivered recycled water across the diverse landscape of the park.

-Irrigation controls and the SIMPaCT dashboard are accessed remotely via apps and websites.
+Irrigation controls and the SIMPaCT dashboard is accessed remotely via apps and websites.

-Environmental data is collected using weather stations installed throughout the park, to inform the SIMPaCT models that generate irrigation commands.
+Environmental data was collected using weather stations installed throughout the park, to inform the SIMPaCT models that generate irrigation commands.